 How we can help you

-If you have a disability, you can access a range of support and services including study and learning assistance, specialised library services, on-campus facilities, mobility assistance and more.
+If you have a disability or health condition that affects your studies, you can access a range of support and services through AccessAbility Services.

-Curtin’s disability advisors can assist you if, due to a disability or medical condition, you are having difficulties with:
+Curtin’s AccessAbility advisors can assist you if, due to a disability or medical condition, you are having difficulties with:

 - managing your workload